KarolGitHub/lucidify/DREAM_JOURNAL_SETUP.md

 2. **Set up MongoDB**:

    - Install MongoDB locally or use MongoDB Atlas
-   - Create a database named `lucidifier`
+   - Create a database named `lucidify`

 3. **Environment Configuration**:
    Create a `.env` file in the `backend` directory: